kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 That is difficult to overstate.
 A framework can explain itself in executable form.
 For enterprise debugging, this is a strong guarantee.
 There is always a path downward toward ordinary Java/Kotlin.

-## A Healthy Framework Should Preserve Ordinary Engineering Skills
+## A Healthy Framework Should Preserve Ordinary Engineering Skills { #ordinary-engineering-skills }

 Developers should still be able to apply: